yotaKawashima/UnilateralProcessingInCNN/README.md

 ## Overview
 This project is part of the Artificial Neural Networks in Cognitive Neuroscience seminar at FU for the winter semester 2024/2025.
 For project information, please check [Presentation slides](https://github.com/yotaKawashima/UnilateralProcessingInCNN/blob/main/Kawashima_20241018_NeuroAISeminar%40FU.pdf).

+Some of the code originates from Jupyter notebooks used in the seminar by Adrien Doerig.
+These notebooks were inspired by the work of Niklas Müller for the UvA NeuroAI Summer School 2024, organized by Steven Scholte and Iris Groen at the University of Amsterdam.

 ## Usage
 ### Google Colab